aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

 \pagebreak

 **Example:**
 The following example illustrates a failure when a decrypt operation is called on an external key with ciphertext that was created using a different value of the additionalAuthenticatedData (AAD) field.
+The optional `errorMessage` field allows the proxy to provide additional details on the cause of failure.

 **HTTP Error Code:** 400 (Bad Request)
 **Response Payload Example**:

 ```
 {
-    "errorName": "InvalidCiphertextException"
+    "errorName": "InvalidCiphertextException", // required
+    "errorMessage": "The request was rejected because the specified ciphertext, or additional authenticated data is corrupted, missing, or otherwise invalid." // optional
 }
 ```

 **KMS Considerations:**

 While the external key store feature introduces new failure scenarios in exisiting KMS APIs, KMS cannot introduce new exceptions without breaking backward compatibility for other AWS services that call KMS.
 Instead, KMS will use the exception message string to communicate what went wrong and what to do about it.
-The following table shows the new KMS exception messages introduced by the External Key Store feature and situation when those messages are used.
+The following table shows the new KMS exception messages introduced by the External Key Store feature and situations when those messages are used.

-When the XKS proxy returns a JSON formatted response with errorName, KMS will use the errorName to determine the exception message as shown.
+When the XKS proxy returns a JSON formatted response with `errorName`, KMS will use the `errorName` to determine the exception message as shown.
 Depending on the KMS API being invoked, the same failure scenario can result in different exceptions but the exception message will be the same.
+KMS will not include the `errorMessage` returned by the proxy in the error message it returns to a KMS caller.
+Instead, KMS will log that string in Amazon CloudWatch Logs for the calling account.

 If an XKS proxy returns an HTTP error code without a JSON-formatted body or any other type of malformed response, the KMS exception message will be generic and say "AWS KMS cannot interpret the response from the external key store proxy.
-If you see this error repeatedly, report it to the vendor of your external key store proxy."
+If you see this error repeatedly, report it to your external key store proxy administrator."

 \pagebreak

 \begin{table}[h!]
   \begin{center}
     \begin{tabular}{l l l}
-      \hline
+      \hline \hline
                            & \textbf{KMS Exception}   &  \textbf{KMS Exception}\\
       \textbf{Failure Scenario}   & \textbf{(KMS Operation)} &  \textbf{Message} \\
-      \hline
+      \hline \hline
       Proxy returns a      & XksProxyInvalidResponseException     & AWS KMS cannot interpret the \\ ValidationException  & (Create/UpdateCustomKeyStore)        & response from the external \\
                            & CustomKeyStoreInvalidStateException  & key store proxy.
 If you see \\